SparKLAW

 • • Locked into workforce economics

-Meydomo (two founders + SparKLAW):
+Meydomo (licensed broker + two founders + SparKLAW):

-• • The Klaw handles the volume
+• • The Klaw handles the volume the broker isn't legally required to touch

 CRM and pipeline (lead → close)